crossminer/FOCUS/README.md

 ## How to cite
-If you find our work useful for your research, please cite the paper using the following BibTex entry:
+If you find our work useful for your research, please cite the papers using the following BibTex entries:

 ```
 @inproceedings{Nguyen:2019:FRS:3339505.3339636,